Daddy & Daughter Dungeons & Dragons

 Map of the Plane of Fire

 During one campaign, the girls visited the 4 elemental planes.
-I tried to give vivid descriptions of the various planes when they first arrived. ("Okay, jumping through the portal, you find yourself standing on a cloud.
+I tried to give vivid descriptions of the various planes when they first arrived.
+(Example, when entering the plane of air: "Okay, jumping through the portal, you find yourself standing on a cloud.
 In front of you is a fabulous sunset, turning into night.
 Behind you is a pink-fingered dawn.
 A rainbow bridge leads from this cloud to a much larger, sphere-shaped cloud in the distance.
 What do you do?")
 When they got to the plane of fire, I was surprised at how Lisa took the reins from me:

 Daddy: Okay, after jumping through the firey portal, you find sky, trees, ground, and a river, but unlike any you've ever seen before.
 The --